-The Group adopts a stringent sourcing strategy across business operations as the first step to achieving sustainability in its supply chain.
-To guarantee continuous business growth, the Group has established a formal process for selecting, evaluating, and communicating with current and prospective suppliers.
-The Group updates its suppliers list as appropriate to ensure that all suppliers adhere to the latest standards.
+The Group adopts a strict procurement policy in its business operations as the first step towards achieving sustainability in the supply chain.
+The Group strive to source materials that meet specific environmental standards, such as products with authoritative independent certificates issued by third parties, to ensure a sustainable supply of products and to promote a greener environment.
+To ensure continued business growth, the Group has established formal processes to select and evaluate suppliers and to communicate with existing and potential suppliers.
+The Group will update the supplier list as appropriate to ensure that all suppliers meet the latest standards.

-Figure 6 Illustration of supply chain management procedures
+Figure 6: illustration of supply chain management procedures